 No medication may be carried by the camper on campus, except for the following emergency medications: epinephrine auto-injector, rescue inhaler, diazepam, and diabetic medication and supplies.
 If your child has a prescribed emergency medication, please bring 2 sets to the Health Center.
 One will be kept in the Health Center, and the other will be kept with the camper after being processed by the Camp Nurse.
 Super Senior, Senior Quest, and Senior Legend campers are responsible for carrying their own emergency medication.
-An emergency action plan form (completed by your child's physician within past 12 months) must accompany the emergency medication (forms are available on our website).
+An emergency action plan form (completed by your child's physician within the past 12 months or more recently, depending on the situation and Health Center staff discretion) must accompany the emergency medication (forms are available on our website).
 Campers with chronic health conditions should be able to monitor and manage their own care.